reiver/article-20250315/README.md

 In fact, I was there, in the 1970s — a young child growing up in Metro Vancouver.
 Metro Vancouver, named after the city of _Vancouver_, is a collection of cities on the west-coast of Canada.
-Metro Vancouver is also close enough to the United States, and in particular Seattle, that they ....
+Metro Vancouver is also close enough to the United States, and in particular Seattle, that they culturally affected each other.

 As a kid in the 1970s, I remember watching live-action kids' TV shows such as: **Sesame Street**, **Boomerang** with Marni Nixon, and **Mr. Dressup**.
 I remember watching cartoons such as: **Super Friends**, **The Scooby-Doo Show**, ....